ozanMSFT/pytorch-wiki/Data-Basics.md

 - DataFrame integration
 - etc.

-### Task for TorchData
+### Lab for DataLoader and DataPipe
-Please reach out to onboarding POC to get a task
+Goto N1222094 for Data Lab